-to According the court below. the presidential recess appointments power, expressly granted in the text of the Constitution and repeatedly exercised by numerous Presidents. should now be effectively eliminated because the conditions under which it could be exercised rarely, if ever, arose during the Founding period. cannot be right.
+According to the below. court the presidential recess appointments power, expressly granted in the text of the Constitution and repeatedly exercised by numerous Presidents should now be effectively barred because the conditions under which it could be exercised rarely, if ever, arose during the Founding period. cannot be right.
 Cf. Boumediene v.
 Bush, 553 U.S. 723, 752 (2008) (concluding that the Court should not "infer too much, one way or the other, from the lack of historical evidence on point" when the relevant historical period did not reveal "cases with close parallels to this one").
-The text, history, and structure of the Constitution all support the settled view that the President may make recess appointments during those intra-session recesses when the Senate is unavailable to provide its advice and consent.
+The text, history, and structure of the Constitution all support the settled that the President may make recess appointments during those intra-session recesses when the Senate is unavailable to provide its advice and consent.